-In 2015, teenagers from 15 countries around the world took part in an OECD financial literacy test.
-It found that only one in five 15-year-olds had the most basic financial literacy skills.
+In 2015, teenagers from 15 countries around the world took part in an OECD (Organisation for Economic Co-operation and Development) financial literacy test.
+It found that only one-in-five 15-year-olds had the most basic financial literacy skills.

-This matters, as financial literacy is a crucial life skill.
+This matters because financial literacy is a crucial life skill.

-In 2018, people in the UK owed £1.58 trillion in personal debt.
-For many, this is a natural side effect of buying a house or going to university.
+In 2018, people in the UK owed in total £1.58 trillion in personal debt.
+For many, this is a natural side effect of buying a house, or going to university.
 They know they can pay the money back.
 But falling too far into debt can have devastating consequences.
-Learning to manage money is the best defence against this.
+Learning how to manage money is the best defence against this.

 Here are some tips to get you started this Global Money Week:

-1/ Make a budget.
-Keep a record of how much money you have and how much the things you want will cost.
+1. Make a budget.
+Keep a record of how much money you have, and how much the things you want cost.
 This way you can keep track of how much you are spending, and how long it will take to save for things.